What is the Uyghur Forced Labor Prevention Act?

 According to CBP operational guidance, CBP will enforce the UFLPA by taking specific enforcement actions, including identifying, detaining, and/or excluding, or seizing shipments subject to the UFLPA’s rebuttable presumption, depending upon the specific facts involved in each importation.
 CBP will review each shipment for UFLPA applicability, and appropriate action to be taken, on a case-by-case basis.

 CBP will provide importers with notice, in accordance with the customs laws, when enforcement actions are taken on their shipments.
 In response to a detention notice, exclusion notice, or notice of seizure, an importer may provide information to CBP to request an exception to the UFLPA’s rebuttable presumption.

-To grant an exception, CBP may require importers to provide documentation from these categories:
+To grant an exception, CBP may require importers to provide documentation from five categories:

 Importers may also identify additional shipments that have identical supply chains to those that have been reviewed previously and determined to be admissible by CBP, to facilitate the faster release of identical shipments.

 [Need more transparency in your supply chain?
 Consider Exiger’s supply chain risk management software that can help surface all risks that might be hiding deep within your supply chain.]

 In order to comply with the UFLPA, companies must evaluate their supply chains and take any necessary action.
 Review these steps to learn what your company needs to do for UFLPA compliance.

 Assess Supply Chain Links to XUAR